Early 1900s Indian Teakwood Wall Decor– Beautifully Handcrafted Wooden Art With Vintage Design

 ✦ Key Features

-Bold folk art painting in original mineral pigments: green, red, and yellow
+✔ Bold folk art painting in green, red, and ochre mineral pigments

 ✦ Cultural & Historical Context